Natural Remedies for Cataracts

 Of course, you can't forget about your diet.
 So many health conditions can be traced back to a poor diet.
 Getting your diet squared away may have a significant impact on your eye health.

-What you really need to focus on is getting your insulin levels and oxidative stress under control.
+What you really need to focus on is getting your Fat Storing Hormone levels and oxidative stress under control.

 Including more vegetables in your diet may be the first step to making some improvements.
 Vegetables contain high levels of phytochemicals.
 These phytochemicals are antioxidants and anti-inflammatory agents that are essential in supporting healthy eyes.

-The perfect way to help get the nutrients you need, help lower your insulin levels, and help fix your high stress, is to try a low-carb diet like the ketogenic diet.
+The perfect way to help get the nutrients you need, help lower your Fat Storing Hormone levels, and help fix your high stress, is to try a low-carb diet like the ketogenic diet.
 This is not just a diet to help you lose weight.
 The healthy keto diet has a wide range of benefits to support your overall health.

 I hope you'll give these two incredible natural remedies for cataracts a try.
 I really believe you'll see a difference if you do.